csula-students/cs4660-fall-2017-btmnAmbrosio/SYLLABUS.md

 - **Instructors** Hsiang-Yu (Eric) Liao [rcliao01@gmail.com](mailto:rcliao01@gmail.com), Mark Sargent [msargen2@calstatela.edu](mailto:msargen2@calstatela.edu)
 - **Lecture** Saturday 8:00 AM to 10:45 AM
 - **Office Hours** Eric: Saturday 10:45 AM to 12:00 PM or online 24/7, Mark: Fri 9am to 12pm
 - **Office Hours Location** E&T A310 (the old Senior Design room)
-- **Location** E&T A309
+- **Lecture Location** SH C141
 - **Text Book** None as we will have all notes hosted either on Github or on CSNS.

+> Recommended text book: Artificial Intelligence A Modern Approach by Russell and Norvig

 > As the university notice, we (part-time lecturers) can use the library room -- Palmer Wing room 2097 -- for the office hour purposes.

 > Thus, if you don't find us in the classroom, please find us at the library.

 ## Course Objectives (ambitious):

 ### Part I --- Classic AI (Eric, weeks 1-8)

 * Knowledge Representation (Graph, Node and Edge)
 * Brute force searching algorithm (DFS & BFS)
 * Heuristic searching algorithm (A*)